cek/rclonebb/README.md

 # Installation

 * Create a B2 bucket to sync to.
 * Set up rclone to work with Backblaze B2.
 Instructions can be found [here](https://rclone.org/b2).
+Note that if running on a Truenas system, you will want to store the resulting conf file someplace other than the default location.
+A prototype `rclone.conf` file is included in this repo.
 * You should probably encrypt your backups; details can be found [here](https://rclone.org/crypt).
-Note that if running on a Truenas system, you will want to store the resulting conf file someplace other than the default location.
-An example `rclone.conf` file is included in this repo.
 * Optionally, create an rclone exclusion file, following the instructions [here](https://rclone.org/filtering).
 An example exclusion file is included in this repo as well.
 * Although `rclonebb` configuration-related options may be specified on the command line, it's usually easier to edit the script and change the defaults.
 See the comments inline for details.
+* Check that your configuration is correct by performing a dry run (``rclonebb.py sync --dry-run``)
+* If running on a Truenas system, use the Trunas web interface to create a new Cron Job task that performs a sync at the desired intervals.
+Use ``Run Now`` to perform an initial sync.

 # Use